andersonchrispin/Bank-loans-approval-API/README.md

 ## Process
     1 - Explore the dataset to have better insight on its statistics and variable distribution

-    2 - Cleaning under the contrainst of not loosing too much fata.
+    2 - Cleaning under the contrainst of not loosing too much data.
 The data size is small

     3 - Select the best combination features